priikone/aces-looks/README.md

 ## Installation

-Copy the [ACESLooks](ACESLooks/) directory to your grading suite's LUT/LMT/Look directory.
+Copy the [ACESLooks](ACESLooks/) directory to your DCC software's LUT/LMT/Look directory.
 When upgrading to a new version, remove the old directory and copy it again.

 ### Installation for Davinci Resolve